We don’t support this browser anymore.

 Cancer treatment, although relatively small in terms of current sales, is one key area for future development, with several late-stage programs in the pipeline.

 Net debt has been coming down and currently sits at under 1.5x forecast cash profits, which we don't see as a major concern.
+The strong financial position supports a prospective dividend yield of 3.7%, but remember, no future pay outs to shareholders can be assured.

 GSK's valuation is below the long-term average, and significantly less demanding than many of its peers.
-This may be in part due to remaining question marks over cancer links to heartburn drug Zantac.
+This may be in part due to remaining question marks over cancer links to its heartburn drug Zantac.
 Management is working hard to draw a line in the sand, but whilst significant court hearings are still pending, it's likely to remain a key driver of sentiment.

 Once more clarity emerges on the scale of any outstanding liability, strong execution of the growth strategy and clinical pipeline are likely to be the key focus for shareholders.
 So far so good, but remember, the drug approval process is long and expensive, with many treatments never seeing the light of day.